Solution

 How the AI Works

-Oddity uses computer vision based on Convolutional Neural Networks (CNNs)—a deep-learning approach that learns patterns of physical aggression from large, labeled video datasets.
-The model analyzes live video from your existing cameras and outputs a confidence score for violence.
-It is not generative AI; it only observes what’s on camera and scores the likelihood of physical aggression.
+Oddity uses computer vision based on Convolutional Neural Networks (CNNs), a deep-learning approach that learns patterns of physical aggression from large, labeled video datasets.
+The model analyzes live video from your existing cameras and assigns a confidence score that helps determine whether an alert should be sent.
+It is not generative AI.
+Oddity does not record audio, identify individuals, or create new or synthetic content.
+It only observes what is on camera and scores the likelihood of physical aggression.

 Higher Expectations